1984 New York City Subway shooting: Legal aftermath

+Criminal case

 Goetz was brought back to Manhattan on January 3, 1985, and arraigned on four charges of attempted murder, with bail set at $50,000.
 He was held in protective custody at the Rikers Island prison hospital.
 Refusing offers of bail assistance from the public and from his family, he posted bail with his own funds and was released on bond January 8.